Women in Italy: Marriage and family

 Divorce in Italy was legalized in 1970.
 Obtaining a divorce in Italy is still a lengthy and complicated process, requiring a period of legal separation before it can be granted, although the period of separation has been reduced in 2015.
+A law of 2022 made it simpler for processes started since March 1, 2023.
 Adultery was decriminalized in 1969, after the Constitutional Court of Italy struck down the law as unconstitutional, because it discriminated against women.
 In 1975, Law No. 151/1975 provided for gender equality within marriage, abolishing the legal dominance of the husband.

 Unmarried cohabitation in Italy and births outside of marriage are not as common as in many other Western countries, but in recent years they have increased.
 In 2017, 30.9% of all births were outside of marriage, but there are significant differences by regions, with unmarried births being more common in the North than in the South.
 Italy has a low total fertility rate, with 1.32 children born/woman (in 2017), which is below the replacement rate of 2.1.
 Of women born in 1968, 20% stayed childless.
 In the EU, only Greece, Spain, Cyprus, Poland, and Portugal have a lower total fertility rate than Italy.